cvera-tech/ASP.NET-Core-Practice/README.md

     * <span>ASP.</span>NET MVC uses the [Front Controller](https://martinfowler.com/eaaCatalog/frontController.html) software design pattern, where a controller is responsible for handling requests to the application.
 Razor syntax is used for templating its views.
     * Razor Pages uses the [Page Controller](https://www.martinfowler.com/eaaCatalog/pageController.html) software design pattern, which combines the responsibilities of the View and the Controller into each page.
 This is a bit like Web Forms's .aspx files in that they have backing scripts that handle the logic for the page. https://docs.microsoft.com/en-us/aspnet/core/razor-pages/
 * <span>ASP.</span>NET Core added Tag Helpers as an alternative to HTML Helpers to reduce the amount of C# code in Razor views. https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/
+* When creating a new <span>ASP.<span>NET Core MVC project, Visual Studio 2019 adds a _ValidationScriptsPartial.cshtml file that adds client-side validation.

+## Other Things I Learned
+* The HTML Helper extension method DisplayNameFor can retrieve the display name of a model property even through an empty collection.
+For example:
+    ```
+    @Html.DisplayNameFor(model => model.Movies[0].Title)
+    ```
+    The above line will still return the display name of Movie.Title even if the Movies collection is empty.

 ## Projects
 ### aspnetcoreapp